TechAndCheck/zenodotus/README.md

 ### Yarn
 An open-source Javascript package manager used to install/manage Webpack and some other package dependencies

+### FFMPEG

+FFMPEG is a video processing library.
+It's used on that Mars helicopter and at YouTube, so it's fine.
+We need to install it to process previews for videos.

+MacOS: `brew install ffmpeg`

 ## Setup Steps
 *Note: this is a first pass, there may be odd errors since I wasn't on a pristine box when I wrote it.
 Please message @cguess with any error messages, it's probably missing dependencies.*